samuelLock/dlg-api/README.md

 Synopsis: A REST API built using Flask that receives a list of numbers contained in a JSON body and returns the sum of that list of numbers.
-The Swagger page for the API can be found at: .
+The Swagger page for the API can be found at: https://app.swaggerhub.com/apis/samlock75/dlg-api/1.0.0.
-The Swagger json file can be found at the root of this directory too.
+The OpenAPI json file can be found at the root of this directory too.

 The project can be deployed locally in a Docker container or deployed to an existing ECS cluster.